Auburn Claims Five National Football Championships

 Although many Auburn people feel like the 13-0, 2004 Tigers are the most deserving of a title … in the end it looks like Auburn chose only to add the three teams that appear in the record book of teams named national champions by one or more of the NCAA’s officially recognized selectors.
 Whether or not the school chooses to fly the banners in Jordan-Hare remains to be seen.

 Nevertheless, some Auburn people will be happy with the news of three additional championships, some may not think the school went far enough, and probably some are of the opinion to not make any changes.
-This writer would be fine with keeping the status quo or with claiming all seven.
+This r would be fine with keeping the status quo or with claiming all seven.
 Neither way will affect my love for Auburn.

 But one thing I do like is when Jacobs said, “The former players that have been on those teams, they all support it.”
 That was proven by Dameyeune Craig tonight as he defended the move on twitter with this statement, “(AU) was the only undefeated team in the nation that year(’93).
 Not so far fetched when you think about it.”